abuchin/HSNE-clustering/README.md

 		Reading area of influence..
 	Total time spent parsing hierarchy and building objects: 0.055318

-Running the parser as a script does nothing other than reading it and exiting the script.
-See the notebooks in the Python Parser folder for explanation on the HSNE datastructure, how to parse the HSNE hierarchy into a python object and a clustering [example](https://github.com/paulderaadt/HSNE-clustering/blob/master/PythonParser/Louvain_clustering_example.ipynb).

 HSNE-clustering uses:

 Pezzotti N., Hpllt T., Lelieveldt B., Eisemann E., Vilanova A.. _Hierarchical Stochastic Neighbor Embedding Computer_ Graphics Forum.
 2016;35:21–30.